 May 16, 2025

-How has Cementation Americas performed in 2024?
+How did Cementation Americas perform in 2024?

 In 2024, Cementation Americas had an excellent year, maintaining a strong safety record and exceeding revenue and profitability targets.
 Ontario continues to be a robust market, and we have held solid projects there, with several exciting developments in the pipeline.
 Despite the positive trajectory, we are still not seeing the expected volume of greenfield project offerings.
 While commodity prices are favorable, which typically drives mining investments, market uncertainty remains.
 We are hopeful that the market will stabilize post-election, allowing companies to plan their capital expenditures more confidently.